M-Reimer/prefbar/README.md

 The source code is directly in this repository.
 I've added all the contributed buttons to this repository, too, so all the sourcecode is in one place.

-Installation packages can be found in [Releases](https://github.com/M-Reimer/prefbar/releases)
+Installation packages can be found in [Releases](https://github.com/M-Reimer/prefbar/releases).

-You'll find the HowTos and contributed button list in the project [Wiki](https://github.com/M-Reimer/prefbar/wiki)
+You'll find the HowTos and contributed button list in the project [Wiki](https://github.com/M-Reimer/prefbar/wiki).

-There is still a Forum thread around PrefBar which I visit occasionally [mozillaZine Forum thread](https://forums.mozillazine.org/viewtopic.php?f=48&t=2791817&start=9999)
+There is still a [mozillaZine Forum thread](https://forums.mozillazine.org/viewtopic.php?f=48&t=2791817&start=9999) around PrefBar which I visit occasionally.